GeorgX/data-flooder/README.markdown

-Nicer Bookmarks ( Chrome Extension)
+Nicer Bookmarks ( Google Chrome Extension )
 ===============================

-Nicer Bookmarks is am addon for Google Chrome that substitutes viisited urls from the browsing history with custom predefined urls.
+Nicer Bookmarks is an addon for Google Chrome that substitutes visited urls from the browsing history with custom predefined urls.

 Example: